 While I try to send this only once a month, I write

 weekly.
-In the sections below I post links to a few of the articles published in the past month or earlier.
+Throughout the newsletter I post links to a few of the articles published in the past month or earlier.
 I encourage you to spend a little time each week reading these articles and following the links.
 Use the ideas and presentations in group discussions with other people who are concerned about the same issues.

 Encourage friends, family, co-workers to sign up to receive this newsletter.